Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 There are 3 ways in which family and friends can set bail for a defendant:

-1. Paying The Entire Amount—Paying the entire bond amount to the court which most people typically cannot afford.
+- Paying the Entire Amount—Paying the entire bond amount to the court, which most people typically cannot afford.

 It is therefore ideal and recommended to retain the services of a lawyer who may help reduce the bond amount.
 They should then proceed to enlist a bonding company— in this way, they are not deprived of financial resources which prevents them from hiring a defense lawyer once they incur the initial higher bond expenses.

-How To Look Up North Carolina (NC) Criminal Records
+How To Look Up North Carolina Criminal Records

 Other than local, state, and federal agencies, members of the public can obtain North Carolina criminal records from these jurisdictions; these will be elaborated on in the sections below:

-Search Criminal Records Through North Carolina’s eCourts System & County Clerk of Courts
+Search Criminal Records via North Carolina’s eCourts System & County Clerk of Courts

 As court records are part of public records, they are available to members of the public.
 Court records can also be obtained from some counties by physically visiting the county courthouses that have self-service terminals.
 These terminals can be searched using case number, defendant name, victim, and/or witness name.
 Copies may be made of these records for a fee.